Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Pot of Desires {emph}(1x)

-The card when paired with Eater of Millions and {Gren Maju Da Eiza}, can give boosts to both monsters.
+The card when paired with Eater of Millions and {Gren Maju Da Eiza}, can give boosts to both monsters, and can give Dreaming Nemleria more banishes on summon.
 Also, you can {emph}(draw 2).
 This card can lose Dreaming Nemleria for the entire duel, so it's a high-risk high-reward card.

 {3coldiv}